 Capacitor banks are used to compensate for reactive energy absorbed by electrical system loads, and sometimes to make up filters to reduce harmonic voltage.
+Their role is to improve the quality of the electrical system.
+They may be connected in star, delta and double star arrangements, depending on the level of voltage and the system load.

 A capacitor comes in the form of a case with insulating terminals on top.
 It comprises individual capacitances which have limited maximum permissible voltages (e.g. 2250 V) and are series-mounted in groups to obtain the required voltage withstand and parallel-mounted to obtained the desired power rating.